exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 #### Setting up SES

 1. Go to the SES (Simple Email Service) console
+2. **Important**: Make sure you're in the correct AWS region - your verified identities must be in the same region as specified in your config
-2. Verify your email address or domain:
+3. Verify your email address or domain:
    - For email: Click "Verified identities" → "Create identity" → "Email address"
    - For domain: Click "Verified identities" → "Create identity" → "Domain"
-3. Follow the verification steps (email confirmation or DNS records)
+4. Follow the verification steps (email confirmation or DNS records)
-4. If your account is in the SES sandbox, you'll also need to verify recipient email addresses
+5. **SES Sandbox vs Production Mode**:
+   - **Sandbox Mode** (default): You can only send emails to verified email addresses
+   - **Production Mode**: You can send emails to any address
+   - To move out of sandbox mode, go to "Account dashboard" → "Request production access"
+   - For newsletter sending, you'll likely need production mode unless all your subscribers are verified

 #### Update Configuration